Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Results and Discussion

-In systems with more conformational freedom, such as L-$o$F-phenylalanine+H\textsuperscript{+} ($o$F-Phe+H\textsuperscript{+}), even richer behaviour arises. $o$F-Phe+H\textsuperscript{+} exhibits a wide conformational diversity, driven by strong intramolecular interactions defining 4 stable isomers (Fig.~\ref{fig:of-phe}a).
+Trends in the finite-temperature IR are illustrated in L-$o$F-phenylalanine+H\textsuperscript{+} ($o$F-Phe+H\textsuperscript{+}). $o$F-Phe+H\textsuperscript{+} exhibits a wide conformational diversity, driven by strong intramolecular interactions defining 4 stable isomers (Fig.~\ref{fig:of-phe}a).
 As shown by M.~Safferthal \textit{et al.}~\cite{Safferthal2023}, the middle-frequency region (1000–2000 cm\textsuperscript{-1}) strongly depends on the balance of these conformational isomers.
-We therefore investigate the four conformations separately by harmonic approximation at DFT reference level, then further probe the ensemble finite temperature spectrum comparing SO3LR and GAFF2 versus experiment (Fig.~\ref{fig:of-phe}b).
-A closer examination of the PES obtained with different methods (Fig.~\ref{fig:of-phe}c) highlights that SO3LR closely reproduces the PBE0+MBD reference data, whereas GAFF2 overestimates conformational barriers and fails to identify conformer C as a local minimum.
-This discrepancy is further reflected in the 100 ps MD simulations (Fig.~\ref{fig:of-phe}d): the lower barriers predicted by SO3LR enable extensive conformational sampling between isomers, while the stiffer barriers of GAFF2 hinder such exploration.\\
+We therefore investigate the four conformations separately by harmonic approximation at DFT reference level, then further probe the ensemble finite temperature spectrum comparing SO3LR, AIMNet2, MACE-POLAR-1 and GAFF2 versus experiment (Fig.~\ref{fig:of-phe}b).
+A closer examination of the PES obtained with different methods (Fig.~\ref{fig:of-phe}c and See.
+Sup.
+Fig. 4A) highlights that MLFFs closely reproduces the PBE0+MBD and $\omega$B97M-V reference data, whereas GAFF2 overestimates conformational barriers and fails to identify conformer C as a local minimum.
+A comparison of the computational cost of the dipole‑autocorrelation MD (Fig.~\ref{fig:of-phe}d) reveals pronounced disparities in performance across the different models.
+The GAFF2 provides the highest throughput and thus serves as the reference for efficiency.
+The reported performance of SO3LR reflects that the JAX implementation enables an efficient parallel execution and batching of independent replicas on GPU, leading to a practical slowdown of less than $\sim$10$\times$ relative to GAFF2 in the present protocol.
+This represents a substantial reduction compared to the larger gap reported in the original SO3LR \cite{Kabylda2024} study, and reflects differences in simulation workflow and parallelization rather than changes in the underlying force field.
+By contrast, AIMNet2 is roughly $\sim$200$\times$ slower, and MACE-POLAR-1 exhibits a slowdown of approximately $\sim$2000$\times$ relative to GAFF2 in this IR-sampling workflow, partly because the ASE \cite{HjorthLarsen2017} execution strategy used here does not provide the same level of replica-level parallelization and batched GPU throughput.
+As a consequence, SO3LR uniquely combines accuracy with the computational scalability required for extensive IR MD sampling.
+This efficiency enables us to provide, in the Supplementary Materials, SO3LR finite‑temperature IR spectra for all 293 molecules in the QVib set (See $IR\_full\_report.pdf$).\\

-SO3LR recovers DFT-like frequency patterns and mode structures across all molecules tested, while GAFF2 exhibits systematic distortions arising from its fixed parametrization.
-This highlights a central advantage of MLFFs: their ability to reproduce quantum behaviour with chemical specificity and transferability that far exceeds what is achievable with traditional MMFFs.\\